TimeBandit/my-astro-blog/content/case-studies/hullabalook-integration.md

 ![Solution Architecture](/images/hullabalook-integration/achitecture-diagram.svg)

-Instead ofa running expensive, always-on resources, we went _serverless_.
+Instead of running expensive, always-on resources, we went _serverless_.
 We built an AWS Lambda function triggered by EventBridge on a daily schedule.

 The Lambda pulled the latest product data, validated it, and posted it to an S3 bucket—all automatically.
 We even used Lambda’s temporary storage ( /tmp ) to manage the data file during execution before shipping it to S3.
 Zero servers.
 Minimal overhead and resource usage.